 - An employer match makes a significant difference in retirement savings over time

-- Only 64 percent of 401(k) plan participants contribute at least enough to qualify for the maximum employer match available
+- 65% of 401(k) plan participants contribute at least enough to qualify for the maximum employer match available

 Not all 401(k) plans are the same, so how can you tell if you have a good one?

 A matching contribution means that the employer only contributes some portion of what you put into the plan.
-The employer contribution is based on a percentage of your contribution, and these matches are often capped (meaning that they only apply up to a certain amount of your salary).
+The employer contribution is based on a percentage of your contribution.
+These matches are often capped, meaning they only apply up to a certain amount of your salary.

-Example: Suppose you make $50,000 a year and your employer offers a 50 percent match on contributions up to 5 percent of your salary.
+Example: Suppose you make $50,000 a year and your employer offers a 50% match on contributions up to 5% of your salary.

-However, in this example, if you directed 6 percent of your paycheck into the plan, the employer would only give you a 50 percent match on 5 percent of your pay, because of the 5 percent cap on matching contributions.
+However, in this example, if you directed 6% of your paycheck into the plan, the employer would only give you a 50% match on 5% of your pay, because of the 5% cap on matching contributions.

 |Annual Salary||Employee Contribution %||Employee Contribution||Employer match %||Employer match||Combined Contribution|

-There are several variables to look at when trying to figure out whether or not a 401(k) plan is generous.
-Is the employer contributing anything?
-Is it a matching or a non-matching contribution?
-How much of your contribution is matched, and is the match capped?
+There are several variables to look at when trying to figure out whether or not a 401(k) plan is generous:

 Start with perhaps the simplest question: Should you expect your employer to contribute anything?